Michael Coutts-Trotter

 Michael Coutts-Trotter is an Australian public servant who is the current Secretary of the New South Wales Treasury.

-He was previously the Secretaries of the New South Wales Department of Premier and Cabinet, Department of Communities and Justice, the director-generals of the Department of Education and Department of Finance and Services.
+He was previously the Secretary of the New South Wales Department of Premier and Cabinet and of the Department of Communities and Justice, and director-general of the Department of Education and of the Department of Finance and Services.
 Coutts-Trotter served almost three years of a nine-year prison sentence after being convicted for the importation and distribution of heroin into Australia in 1986.

 Early life

 Coutts-Trotter was born in Poole Maternity Hospital England in 1965 and arrived in Australia in 1976 with his parents who were married in 1975.
 His father Paul was the son of Sir Murray Coutts-Trotter, former chief Justice of Madras, while his mother Helen was from Cootamundra.
 Coutts-Trotter matriculated from Saint Ignatius' College, Riverview.
 In 1986, he received a nine-year prison sentence as a drug dealer selling heroin to addicts.
 He served two years and nine months in jail before parole in 1988.
 He graduated from the University of Technology Sydney with a degree in communications in 1995.